How to Garden in the Pacific Northwest (Zone 8b)

 Gardening in the Pacific Northwest Tips

 To get your garden off to a good start begin setting things in place in the Fall.
 The weather is cool and your summer blooms and veggies have died off.
-Itā€™s time to prepare your beds and borders to be their best when Spring comes.
+It's time to prepare your beds and borders to be their best when Spring comes.

-We do get a good summer which usually truly starts about mid-June (as far as Iā€™m concerned).
-And August is usually the hottest month for us.
-Things calm down mid-September and weā€™re back to rain about the end of October.
+We usually get a good summer which usually truly starts about mid-June (as far as I'm concerned.
+And when the rain officially stops).
+And August is usually the hottest month for us (gets into the 100's) Things calm down mid-September and we're back to rain about the end of October.

-Mulch: Put your garden to rest with a few inches of mulch.
+• Mulch: Put your garden to rest with a few inches of mulch.
 Use something, like wood chips, that will break down and add nutrients to the soil over the winter.
 If you do decide to use wood chips put them in beds where nothing is growing or put down a layer of leaves first as the wood chips can deplete the nitrogen in shallow rooted plants.

-Compost: Adding good compost to your vegetable beds in fall is a great idea.
+• Compost: Adding good compost to your vegetable beds in fall is a great idea.
 I know some people wait and add their compost in spring but it really works best when add your compost to your beds in the fall.

-MAke Gardening Plans IN Winter
+Make Gardening Plans In Winter

-Even though itā€™s still a little chilly and wet out itā€™s best to get a good start on the garden by late March.
+Even though it's still a little chilly and wet out it's best to get a good start on the garden by late March.
 Provided there is no inclement weather like snow.
 Spring can be dicey and we can get rain and hail well into late April!
-Then itā€™s just wet and cold to cool after that until Juneā€¦ish.
+Then it's just wet and cold to cool after that until June…ish.
 Not necessarily fun for gardening but we hang in there.

 It is in that warm weather time that we lap up all the gardening and sunshine we can!